antimatterhorn/yggdrasil/docs/source/core_concepts.rst

     template <int dim>
     class Kinetics : public Physics<dim> {}

 defines a derived class ``Kinetics`` that operates in 1, 2, or 3 spaital dimensions.
-When templated classes are Python wrapped in Nidhoggr, they typically specify dimensionality in their instantiated name, *e.g.* ``Kinetics2d``.
+When templated classes are Python wrapped in Yggdrasil, they typically specify dimensionality in their instantiated name, *e.g.* ``Kinetics2d``.

 Units and Constants
 -------------------

-Nidhoggr is unit agnostic.
+Yggdrasil is unit agnostic.
 That is to say, the code does not *prescribe* any particular units for you.
 However, for most problems, you will want to define your units in order for certain universal constants like *G* to have their correct values.
 This is done via the ``PhysicalConstants`` object which has two constructor methods.
 You can either supply the full scope of your desired units with unit length (in meters), unit mass (in kg),